BillJr99/Ursinus-CS374-Overview/_slides/03-f-goals.md

 ## What this Course is About

-- In this class, we will explore the evolution of programming languages from assembly language to intermediate languagues to our favorite high level languages.
+- The evolution of programming languages from assembly language to intermediate languagues to our favorite high level languages.

 - We will explore the development of our modern conveniences like conditionals and loops.